 This is an integrated program that can be completed in as little as 5.5 years, yielding both a University of Toledo bachelors of sciences in Biological Sciences and an MSBS in Bioinformatics.
 This reduced time is made possible in part by 9 University of Toledo credit hours being allowed to count towards both degrees.
 Students (University of Toledo biology majors) typically apply at the end of their sophomore year.
-Choose Ohio First tuition scholarships may be awarded to Ohio residents with strong academic a records, and would cover the junior/senior and graduate years.
+Choose Ohio First tuition scholarships may be awarded to Ohio residents with strong academic records, and would cover the junior/senior and graduate years.
+For more information, go to the Pipeline Program website.